southwick-associates/lifetime/README.md

 # lifetime

-A Southwick-only R package for lifetime pricing analysis.
-It includes functions for producing final analysis, as well as functions for evaluating alternative methods (in particular for estimating future years of license purchases).
+A Southwick-only R package for lifetime pricing analysis which includes functions for preparing data, estimating retention curves, revenue, and break-even metrics.

 ## Installation